pgeu/pgeu-system/docs/confreg/callforpapers.md

 Session page (by picking a new state in the drop down and then clicking save).
 In either case the new state is limited by valid state transitions.
-By repeating this process it is possible to "break the rules" and bypass states, but this should of course never be done.
+By repeating this process it is possible to "break the rules" and bypass states, but this should of course normally not be done.
-After having edited a session state, be sure not to forget to trigger the emails by either clicking 'View and send pending emails' on the voting page or by visiting 'Pending notifications' from the dashboard!
+After having edited a session state, one must also trigger the emails by either clicking 'View and send pending emails' on the voting page or by visiting 'Pending notifications' from the dashboard!